-Our Inpatient Unit consists of 10 beds, run by a dedicated and professional team of clinical and palliative care consultants, medical and nursing staff, physiotherapists, occupational therapist, administrators, social workers, complementary therapists and our spiritual care team.
+Our Inpatient Unit consists of 10 beds and is run by a dedicated professional team of staff including a palliative care consultant, medical and nursing staff, physiotherapists, occupational therapist, administrators, social workers, complementary therapists and our spiritual care team.

 There are several reasons people are referred to us for Inpatient care.
-Our main aim is to enhance your quality of life, and we’ll do all we can to ensure that you’re comfortable during your stay with us.
+Our main aim is to enhance patient’s quality of life, and we’ll do all we can to ensure that they are as comfortable as possible during their stay with us.
 Around 40% of our patients go home after a stay with us.

 - Control of symptoms, for example pain or nausea/sickness